 The accompanying text says, “the thread is drawn through an upper stitch of the previous row and through the stitch last formed.”
 However, in the original German from which this was translated, ‘upper stitch’ is obere Maschenschlinge, which is literally ‘upper loop of the stitch.’
-In current craft parlance this is the ‘back edge of the loop,’ normally contracted to ‘the back loop’ and abbreviated as BLO (back loop only).
-Working through the front edge of the loop is similarly abbreviated FLO.
+In current craft parlance this is the ‘back leg of the loop,’ normally contracted to ‘the back loop’ and abbreviated as BLO (back loop only).
+Working through the front leg of the loop is similarly abbreviated FLO.

 The second repeated drawing, by Audrey Henshall, illustrates the structure of a child’s bootee in the collections of the National Museums of Scotland, in Edinburgh.
 It also shows a BLO slip stitch but in contrast to Seiler-Baldinger’s drawing, where the back leg of the loop leads forward into the following stitch, in this drawing it is the front leg of the loop that leads forward.

 If the legs here are seen as uncrossed, in the Seiler-Baldinger drawing they are crossed.
 The direction of such crossings is often indicated using the familiar descriptors for the twisting and plying of yarn.

 This gives S-crossings and Z-crossings, with Seiler-Baldinger showing the latter.
 The alternative is to label them as left-over-right and right-over-left, but those designations depend on the point of view.